Potential New Landfill Site - Kirwan Road

 Council determined in a Special Council Meeting held on 19 February 2018 that an independent review of all currently available hydrogeological investigations and associated reports, including the Phase 2 Hydrology Risk Assessment report from Talis be undertaken.
 Consultants Pennington Scott were requested to conduct this review.
 Their findings are below.
 Additionally Talis Consultants have read this report and provided a response, this is also available below.

-The Shire is currently collating information for assessment from the Environmental Protection Authority (EPA).
-The approval process requires intensive investigative testing and research with a pump test being one of the requirements.
-A pump test is a method used to determine the grounds ability to store and transmit water.
+- The approval process requires intensive investigative testing and research with a pump test being one of the requirements.
+A pump test is a method used to determine the ground's ability to store and transmit water.
 It consists of pumping groundwater from a bore (usually at a constant rate) and measuring the drawdown in nearby monitoring bores during and after pumping.
 From these results the speed of groundwater movement can be measured.
 More information on a pump test is available here.